 One official transcript will be furnished to each student free of charge.
-A fee of \$2 will be assessed for each additional transcript unless the request is completed online.
+A fee of \$2 will be assessed for each additional transcript.

 A faxed transcript will be sent for an additional fee of \$5 if requested by the student either by faxed or written signature and student ID number.
 NOTE: Co-Lin considers faxed copies of transcripts as unofficial.
 Unofficial student copies are free.